blacksages/sentiment-analysis/README.md

 You may simply use "pip install -r requirements.txt" but other packages including jupyterlab are included.

-To get all the results, you can rerun everything, but all results are already saved in the notebook.
+Once requirements are downloaded, you can go to project2.ipynb to check the code.
+All results are already saved in the notebook, however if you would like you can choose to rerun everything.

-All the plots are in the repository, or you may regenerate them.
+All the plots have been saved in the repository, however you may regenerate them.

+The presentation that is used to explain the project to the class can be found here: https://docs.google.com/presentation/d/19TR2aCJPhm2e-6d0BnuiOdvLOPfN94dL/edit?usp=sharing&ouid=106334586602301813744&rtpof=true&sd=true